abearinatrap/flew/README.md

 This is a repository for a project in CS538: Computer Communications and Networks at the University of Alabama

+quency deviation that is permitted is specified in the Bluetooth® Core Specification and depends on the selected symbol rate, which is either 1 or 2 mega-symbols per second (Msym/s) in Bluetooth LE.
+For the 1 Msym/s symbol rate, a minimum frequency deviation of 185 kHz is specified, whereas for the faster symbol rate, the minimum frequency deviation is 370 kHz.
+These values were chosen carefully, to help make the recognition of encoded 1s and 0s in a signal reliable.

 ## Files
  - wave.m produces "modSig": demodulated 802.11b data.
 This can be seen in the data written below: bits 67-73 = 1010101 74-105 = 0x05AE4701